Where can I find recipes and tips for cooking with less sodium?

 - Cooking skills videos

-- Delicious Decision cookbooks and Cookbook and Health Guides from the American Heart Association
+- Cookbooks and Health Guides from the American Heart Association

 Do you have any recipes or cooking tips in Spanish?

-Yes, we’ve got a few recipes and articles in Spanish.
+Yes, we’ve got a few recipes and infographics in Spanish.

 Where can I find more information about eating less salt?

-If you’re hungry for more, check out the American Heart Association Eat Less Salt book.
+If you’re hungry for more, check out the American Heart Association Eat Less Salt book or Sodium Swaps cookbook.
 You’ll learn how to monitor the sodium you eat, reduce the high-sodium products in your kitchen, read and understand food labels, know which popular foods are salt traps, keep sodium in check while eating out and plan weekly menus with less sodium, without sacrificing taste.
 The book also includes 60 high-flavor recipes and a toolkit with a daily sodium tracker, lists of smart pantry staples and substitutions, and more!